 This paper evaluates some classic algorithms for the Generation of Referring Expressions (GRE), which focus on the question of Content Determination.
 We ask how well these algorithms model the semantic content of expressions produced by people.
-It replicates the methodology used in [8], which carried out an evaluation using relatively simple domains of objects with well-defined properties.
+It replicates the methodology used in Gatt et al. (2007), which carried out an evaluation using relatively simple domains of objects with well-defined properties.
 In addition to presenting new evaluation results on a novel, more complex domain, this paper poses a number of questions regarding the adequacy of existing GRE algorithms when they are deployed in scenarios involving complex objects.
-In contrast to 'toy' domains, such objects afford human authors with a much larger variety of referential possibilities, with potentially more interauthor variation.
+In contrast to 'toy' domains, such objects afford human authors with a much larger variety of referential possibilities, with potentially more inter-author variation.
 This has some consequences for existing GRE algorithms that rely on predefined general or domain-specific 'preferences' for content determination, whereby some properties of objects are prioritised over others.
 While psycholinguistic research has indeed shown that such preferences exist, the results have tended to rely on precisely the kinds of simple objects that characterise most proposals in the GRE literature.
-Our aims in this paper are to (a) examine the feasibility of constructing a semanticallyannotated corpus for GRE evaluation in complex scenarios; (b) evaluate the performance of current content determination heuristics for GRE on such scenarios; (c) compare this performance to our earlier results on more limited domains.
+Our aims in this paper are to (a) examine the feasibility of constructing a semantically-annotated corpus for GRE evaluation in complex scenarios; (b) evaluate the performance of current content determination heuristics for GRE on such scenarios; (c) compare this performance to our earlier results on more limited domains.

 GRE is a semantically intensive sub-task of microplanning in NLG.
 GRE algorithms take as input a Knowledge Base (KB), which lists domain entities and their properties (attribute-value pairs), together with a set of intended referents, R. The output is a distinguishing description of R, that is, a logical form which distinguishes this set from its distractors.
 Most work in the area focuses on very simple objects, with attributes such as colour and shape.
 With complex real-world objects, the relevant properties are not always easy to ascertain.
 For instance, in describing a person, attributes such as shape become problematic, whereas hair-colour, beard-colour, has-glasses and height are not only more relevant, but also more numerous.
 Some properties (e.g. a person's freckles) may only be used occasionally, or not at all.
 Because of more variation, GRE algorithms might be expected to perform worse on complex domains, compared to those where objects are simple and stylised.
 For an evaluation which compares output to the human gold standard represented by a corpus, another problem is the potential for lack of agreement between corpus annotators.
-This is especially non-trivial since semantic and pragmatic transparency are prerequisites for corpora in GRE as we have argued in [23].
-Semantic transparency means that all the relevant knowledge available to the human authors of the corpus is known.
-Similarly, pragmatic transparency ensures that the authors' communicative intentions are known.
-Ideally, the corpus should be balanced in both respects so that, for example, different kinds of referents occur an equal number of times.
+This is especially non-trivial since semantic and pragmatic transparency1 are prerequisites for corpora in GRE (van Deemter et al., 2006).

+1Semantic transparency means that all the relevant knowledge available to the human authors of the corpus is known.
+Pragmatic transparency ensures that the authors' communicative intentions are known.

 This paper describes the construction of a corpus of this kind, involving a moderately complex domain whose inhabitants are (black & white photographs of) people.
 The resulting corpus is then used to compare some classic GRE algorithms with human descriptions.
-Wherever appropriate, we shall highlight the ways in which our experiences and findings differed from the ones involving a simpler domain [8].
+Wherever appropriate, we shall highlight the ways in which our experiences and findings differed from the ones involving a simpler domain (Gatt et al., 2007).